-23. Spherical Trigonometry.
+27. Spherical Trigonometry.
 2 credits.

-Prerequisite, 22.
+Prerequisite 24 (or equivalent).
 Study of right and oblique spherical triangles, and numerous applications to aviation and astronomy.

-25-26.
-ASTRONOMY.
-2 credits each semester.
+66. ASTRONOMY.
+3 credits.

 A study of the earth as a body in space, the other planets, the moon and other satellites, comets, meteorites, the solar system and its motions, the analysis of light, the sun and other stars, star clusters, nebulae, the Milky Way, external galaxies, the structure of the universe.